 “I think I’m starting to.” said Cruz, as he stopped and stared straight ahead.

 I followed his gaze to what lay in front of us.
 Somehow I hadn’t noticed until now, but there seemed to be a common theme between everyone who was planning on traveling down to the surface.
 They were practically all the exact opposite of us.
-While Cruz certainly wasn’t scrawny, he was absolutely tiny compared to the guys who littered the shuttle bay.
-That made me seem absolutely miniscule.
+Cruz wasn’t at all scrawny, but he was absolutely tiny compared to most of the soldiers who littered the shuttle bay.
+That made me seem miniscule.

+“I guess the centenarians don’t make it down here too often,” I said to Cruz.

+“I guess not,” Cruz replied.

 We pressed on and continued to follow the glowing green footsteps on the ground until we arrived at what appeared to be a small locker room that was sitting out in the open.
-As we approached the area, Cruz and I were eyed up by all the huge men who were standing around conversing.
+As we approached the area, Cruz and I were eyed up by all the huge soldiers who were standing around conversing.

-“You guys new recruits too?” asked one of the men, who then looked at his buddies around him who all started to laugh.
+“You guys new recruits too?” asked one of the men, who then looked at his buddies around him.
+They all started to laugh, of course.

 It ended up that Ardua was prime training ground for special forces.
-This week there seemed to be a training exercise coordinated between several nations.
+This week there seemed to be a training exercise coordinated between several planets.
 Ardua’s extreme terrain and lethal consequences made it the perfect place to drop off the best of the best and test their wits.
 If they could survive and maneuver here, they could do it anywhere.

 Needless to say, I was beginning to feel a bit more intimidated.
-I now understood why the guy at the podium was so gruff.
+I now understood why the man at the podium was so gruff.
 It was probably a defense mechanism, as I doubt he dealt with teenage girls nearly as much as hulking military men.
 But my waning comfort and security came rushing back to me when a feeble looking man came up to us and introduced himself as our trainer.

 “Hello, gentlemen.” the squeaky voiced man said, as he surveyed his audience.
 “Oh, excuse me.
 It appears we are lady and gentleman.
 Please forgive me, as I’m not accustomed to that sort of thing happening around here.
 Anyway, lady and gentlemen, welcome to your training.”

 One of the soldiers huffed, apparently frustrated that he had to participate in such a pointless waste of time.
-He seemed ready for the action and wanted to get this formality out of the way.
+It didn’t help that he had to go through the same orientation as two young civilians.
+He seemed ready for the action and wanted to get this pointless formality out of the way.

 “Thank you, sir, for being my first volunteer.”
 The scrawny instructor looked at the huffy soldier and motioned him to come up front.
 “How many of you know what ‘upwelling’ is?
 Nobody raised their hands.
 “Of course you don’t, of course.
 Upwelling is a phenomenon in the ocean whereby nutrients are pulled up from the bottom of the ocean towards the surface.
-It has absolutely nothing to do with Ardua.”
+It has absolutely nothing to do with Ardua, as Ardua doesn’t have any seas to speak of.”

-All the soldiers in the group rolled their eyes and looked frustrated at this non profound idea.
+All the soldiers in the group rolled their eyes and looked frustrated at this not very profound idea.
 The instructor fumbled around in his pockets pulled what looked like an asthma inhaler out.
 The “volunteer” was looking out at the crowd, making eye contact with some of his companions, and smirking at this absentminded instructor who thought that he could actually teach them something.
-The professor then took the inhaler, and squeezed one aerosol burst right in front of the “volunteer’s” face.
+The professor then took the inhaler and squeezed one aerosol burst right in front of the “volunteer’s” face.
 The soldier’s expression changed instantly from one of disdain to one of complete panic and fear.